VsVim/VsVim/README.txt

 ===

 1. Install the Visual Studio SDK
+2. Run Populate-References.ps1
-2. Open the Solution VsVim.sln
+3. Open the Solution VsVim.sln
-3. Build
+4. Build

 VsVim.sln will only work on machines with both Visual Studio 2010 and 2012 installed.
 For machines with only one or the other installed use VsVim10 and VsVim11 respectively.